anon-blue/anon.blue/README.txt

                               do you know the muffin man
                                             the muffin man
-                                                the mufin mann       do you know the muffin man                            w h o  l i
+                                                the mufin mann       do you know the muffin man                            w h o  l i v e  s on  ch e r r ty lan deeeeeeeeeeeeeeeeeeeeeeeeeeeeeoijoijoijoijeeeeeeeeee